Sheldon School: Comprehensive

 In 1975, the three schools were merged into two comprehensive schools, under the names Hardenhuish and Sheldon.
 Hardenhuish was made up of the old Grammar School and Girls' High School buildings, spread across the old Hardenhuish estate and comprising seven blocks.

-Sheldon would take pupils from the southern and eastern areas of the town and villages to the west of the Malmesbury road.
-Hardenhuish would serve the northern and western areas of Chippenham and villages to the east.
+Sheldon would take pupils from the southern and eastern areas of the town and villages to the west of the Malmesbury road, while Hardenhuish would serve the northern and western areas of Chippenham and villages to the east.

 The headmaster George Morgan chose the name "Sheldon" (once a medieval village, then a manor), to reflect the school's having become coeducational.

 In 1979, Anita Higham became headteacher and was replaced by Caroline Cox in 1985.

 In 1991, admissions procedure changed to allow pupils living in the designated area of Chippenham urban primary schools to state a preference for either comprehensive school.

 The Science block was added in 1996, followed by the Design & Technology block in 1998.

 In 1997, Tony Cleaver was appointed headteacher.
 The school was listed in The Observer’s Top 100 State Schools.
-Sheldon became the first school in Wiltshire to gain the national standard Investors in People Award, recognising the quality of staff training and development.
+Sheldon became the first school in Wiltshire to gain the national Investors in People Award, recognising the quality of staff training and development.
 It also achieved the new Sportsmark award for the "outstanding quality of physical education and sporting provision", one of only 400 schools nationally to receive the accolade.
 Work on the new AstroTurf pitch was completed.

 In 1999, Sheldon became a Foundation School.
 The school's intake increased to 10 tutor groups.
 It also had its second "outstanding" Ofsted report.